 List any interesting or unusual jobs you may have had.

 Having an interest in health and fitness, I taught spin and yoga classes after receiving certification in both areas.
 A healthy body truly does lead to a healthy mind and overall happier life.

 My favourite “job” that I have had is being the President of a Junior Achievement Company.
 We were very successful and have over $15,000 in sales in just three months and were named Company of the Year in Saskatchewan and later Company of the Year in Canada.
 My experience with Junior Achievement ignited my interest in the business world.

 List any volunteering you have done.

-Canadian Red Cross- I have made speeches on disaster preparedness and disaster relief and engaged in other Red Cross volunteer initiatives.
+Canadian Red Cross- I volunteered with the organization and did several speaking engagements on disaster preparedness and disaster relief.
 I was also the recipient of the Canadian Red Cross Young Humanitarian Award.

 What is your most unusual talent?

 Perhaps this is more unique than a talent, but I am a golfer and can drive the ball pretty far on a good day.
 In a sport dominated by men, it’s nice to give the men a run for their money now and then.